joshua-robison/ASU-Certificate/README.md

 # ASU Machine Learning and Artificial Intelligence

-This is a series of Jupyter notebooks and Pytho files containing my graduate school coursework.
+This is a series of Jupyter notebooks and Python files containing my graduate school coursework.

 ## Table of Contents
 - [Bayesian Modeling](#bayes-model)